vectorgrp/sil-kit-fmu-importer/README.md

 As mentioned in [Variable Representation](#variable-representation), input variables with the same name as other FMUs' output variables are connected and therefore receive their data.
 When receiving data for a specific variable more than once in a simulation time step, the last received value is used ('last-is-best').

+Internally, the FMU Importer coordinates the simulation step advancement of the FMU with SIL Kit.
+The behavior depends on the time synchronization mode the Importer is set to (see [Running the FMU Importer](running-the-fmu-importer)):
-Internally, the FMU Importer waits until the SIL Kit participant receives the permission to advance its simulation step.
+* If the FMU Importer is 'synchronized', it waits until the SIL Kit participant receives the permission to advance its simulation step.
-Once received, it transfers all received data with a valid timestamp (-> data with a timestamp of the last granted simulation time) and advances the simulation to the SIL Kit participant's current virtual time.
+Once received, it transfers all received data with a due timestamp (-> data with a timestamp less than or equal to the last granted simulation time) and advances the simulation to the SIL Kit participant's current virtual time.
+* If the FMU Importer is 'unsynchronized', the system's wall clock is used as a timer instead of SIL Kit.

+For details regarding the time synchronization behavior, see [Time Synchronization Mode](#time-synchronization-mode).

+Apart from mechanism how a simulation step advancement is triggered, the general procedure to synchronize the data between SIL Kit and the FMU is the same:
 ![Time synchronization between an FMU and the Importer](./Docs/Images/TimeSynchronization.png)

 ---